We Support Teaching Artists

 • Convene practitioners in the field as presenters and participants who will bring knowledge and commitment to the training.

-• Create an organized, supportive virtual environment for learning including learning materials, screen breaks and follow-up as needed.
+• Create an organized, supportive learning environment for learning including learning materials, breakfast and lunch, and breaks.

 • Listen fully to suggestions to improve the training both in real time and for future cohorts.